 The spookiest snack of them all!
 Grab a can of whole lychee fruits (look in the ethnic food section of your grocery store if you can’t find them in the canned fruits aisle) and simply dab a bit of strawberry jam into the hollow center of each lychee fruit.
 Insert a black grape or a blueberry as the “iris” and you're on your way to a hauntingly healthy snack.
 Pro tip: these make fantastic cocktail garnishes, too!

 Did you know that you can write on your Stasher bags without ruining their pretty, glossy exteriors?
-Simply use a dry-erase marker to decorate your Stashers with some spooky spider webs or a Halloween message, then wipe it off later with water.
-No spooky stains or residue to worry about here!
+Simply follow the tips in our How to Write on Your Stasher blog to decorate your bags and bowls with some spooky spider webs or a Halloween message, then wipe it off later with water.
+No stains or residue to worry about here!

-This post was written by our friend Hannah Theisen, founder of A Beautiful Refuge and a member of the ethical blogger network.
+This post was written by Hannah Theisen, founder of TELAstory Collective.